 You can choose to display or hide the Library in Navigation Pane.
 Enable or disable the Shown in navigation pane attribute as you wish.

-In Windows 8, you can even change the icon of your own custom Library (the action is not allowed for default Libraries).
+In Windows 8 and newer, you can change the icon of your own custom Library (the action is not allowed for default Libraries).
 To do that, click the Change library icon button.

-Select an icon from Change icon dialog and click OK.
+Select a picture from the Change icon dialog and click OK.

 Click OK or Apply to save changes.